-"Modifier" - A two-digit alphabetic or numeric, or both, identifier that is added to the procedure code to indicate the type of service performed.
+"Modifier" - A two-digit alphabetic and/or numeric identifier that is added to the procedure code to indicate the type of service performed.
 The modifier provides the means by which the reporting physician can describe or indicate that a performed service or procedure has been altered by some specific circumstance but not changed in its definition or code.
 The modifier can affect payment or be used for information only.
 Modifiers are listed in fee schedules.

-"Outpatient" - See WAC 182-500-0080.
+"Outpatient," see WAC 182-500-0080.